-Students will receive a separate email containing their cumulative GPA (calculated through the previous fall) and honors if applicable.
+Graduating students participating in Commencement will receive a separate email containing their cumulative GPA (calculated through the previous fall) and honors if applicable.

 The District recognizes academic accomplishment by awarding associate degrees with Highest Honors, High Honors, and Academic Distinction designations.
-All degree applicable work from all transfer colleges attended will be included in the computation of the cumulative grade point average for graduation honors.
+All degree-applicable work from all transfer colleges attended will be included in the computation of the cumulative grade point average for graduation honors.
 To recognize academic accomplishment, students completing associate degree programs with prescribed cumulative grade point averages are to be recognized through the college commencement exercises and degrees awarded as honor students.
 Academic Renewal requests prior to graduation will not be processed for graduation honors.

 Graduation with Honors is the most comprehensive academic honor because it is cumulative.
-While President’s List and Honor Roll awards are made on a semester basis, Graduation with Honors is based on all degree applicable grades earned at all transfer colleges attended, with a final overall GPA no less than 3.50.
+While President’s List and Honor Roll awards are made on a semester basis, Graduation with Honors is based on all degree-applicable grades earned at all transfer colleges attended, with a final overall GPA no less than 3.50.
 All transcripts from other colleges must be on file in the Office of Student Services prior to filing a “Request for Evaluation”.
 Board Policy 6540.2: “All degree applicable work from all transfer colleges attended will be included in the computation of the cumulative grade point average for graduation honors.”
-Requests to disregard transcripts containing degree applicable work with poor grades cannot be honored.
+Requests to disregard transcripts containing degree-applicable work with poor grades cannot be honored.
 Academic Renewal requests prior to graduation will not be processed for graduation honors.